 Once the pantry was completely empty we cleaned, cleaned, and cleaned even more including spraying the wall corners and shelf brackets with vinegar and vacuuming off the tops of cookbooks.
 One good thing is that most of our flours/grains are stored in the freezer and our herbs/spices are kept in a drawer away from the pantry.
 It would have been even worse if we lost all of those items as well.
 Then the next thing we did was buy truly air-tight glass containers from Sur La Table (both the reasonably priced Fido and the more expensive but wider mouthed Le Parfait varieties).
 We owned quite a few plastic containers (seen in “before” picture above) that were advertised as “air tight,” but guess what I found inside one of them…yep!
 A moth pupa case, to be specific.
 So we got rid of those as well.
 And we got rid of the brown baskets (that we were storing containers of nuts and seeds in) realizing there were too many little crevices and that all surfaces needed to be wipeable for easy cleaning and inspecting!

 So what started as a single moth flying out of our pantry ended up being a very disruptive and expensive problem.
 Fingers crossed they don’t come back (many have told me they thought they were in the clear then a month later…surprise!).
 And I guess if I were to look on the bright side of all of this I’d have to say my pantry is looking much better and more organized than it used to be.
-We got the white bucket containers from Ikea and all the air-tight glass jars from Sur La Table.
+We got the white bucket containers from Ikea and all the air-tight glass jars from Sur La Table (the can also be ordered from Amazon).
 It will be a while before we can/will fully stock everything again with all the food we lost though…baby steps.

 How to Avoid Moths in Your Pantry (Prevention is Key)!